-A weblog written and edited by a speaker, author, and learning evangelist who aims to help educators and school administrators to better understand social media and technology through humorous learning approach.
-Engage in his articles, interviews, and philosophies in the future of education.
+A weblog written and edited by a speaker, author, and learning evangelist who aims to help educators and school administrators better understand social media and technology through a humorous learning approach.
+Learn more through his articles, interviews, and philosophies on the future of education.

 Contact: Steven W. Anderson, Author

 An influential teacher’s blog provided by deputy headteacher working in an inner-city school in London, UK.
 Sink your teeth into real-world tips on teaching, training, resources, books, articles, and creating lesson plans.
 Stay updated with the latest ed news and policies through this site.